 There is some debate as to whether LVNC on its own should be considered a primary cardiomyopathy, given that it may be present in 2-10% of the population when highly sensitive screening methodologies are used, and that LVNC has been observed to progress and regress when followed in athletes and pregnant women.
 Guidelines from the Heart Failure Society of America suggest considering LVNC to be a phenotype rather than a unique type of cardiomyopathy.
 When additional features of hypertrophic, dilated, or restrictive cardiomyopathy are present in an individual or family, guidelines for that type of cardiomyopathy should be followed.
-When isolated LVNC is detected incidentally in an asymptomatic individual with no apparent family history of cardiomyopathy, there is limited evidence to support genetic or family screening (Hershberger et al. 2018).
-Therefore, gene testing has limited clinical utility in diagnosing LVNC or establishing molecular confirmation for the purpose of testing at risk family members of individuals with a confirmed clinical diagnosis of LVNC, unless there are other phenotypic features suggestive of a known syndrome or other type of cardiomyopathy.
+When isolated LVNC is detected incidentally in an asymptomatic individual with no apparent family history of cardiomyopathy, there is limited evidence to support genetic or family screening (Hershberger et al. 2018; Towbin et al. 2019; Ross et al. 2020).
+Therefore, genetic testing has limited clinical utility in diagnosing LVNC or establishing molecular confirmation for the purpose of testing at risk family members of individuals with a confirmed clinical diagnosis of LVNC, unless there are other phenotypic features suggestive of a known syndrome or other type of cardiomyopathy.